naturalis/nbclassify/nbclassify/docs/scripts.rst

 --------

 Classify an image using a single neural network.
-The :ref:`classification filter <config-classification.filter>` must be set in the configurations file.
+The :ref:`classification filter <config-classification.filter>` must be set in the configurations file to specify which classes were used to train the neural network.

 Example usage::